dlong96/guesswho/README.md

-I decide to use more complex image, <del>and for the reason of easy assessing, selfie is my choice.</del>**Change to cifar10**<br/>
+I decide to use more complex image, <del>and because selfie is the most accessible data for me,  I collected two sets of selfie .</del>**Change to cifar10**<br/>
 <del>
 **Observation:**
-Dataset contains a female and a male.
-I started with person(upper part) occupy the center of picture with little background.
-The Model didn't seem to recognize the same person with different color outfit.
-Later, I use click_and_crop.py to crop the face out of the orginal picture, and only use cropped images as training data.
-The accuracy was hugh improved.</del>
+The dataset contains a female and a male.
+I started with the person(upper part) occupy the center of the picture with a nearly blank background.
+The model didn't seem to recognize the same person with a different outfit.
+Later, I used click_and_crop.py to crop the face out of the original picture and only used the cropped image as training data.
+The accuracy was highly improved.</del>